DallanQ/7_wonders_duel/QA.md

 page 16

 **Traders Guild**
-At the time it is constructed, the card grants you 1 coin for each yellow card in the city which has the most yellow cards.At the end of the game, this card is worth 1 victory point for each yellow card in the city which has the most yellow cards
+At the time it is constructed, the card grants you 1 coin for each yellow card in the city which has the most yellow cards.
+At the end of the game, this card is worth 1 victory point for each yellow card in the city which has the most yellow cards

 [yellow-cards-providing-resources](https://boardgamegeek.com/thread/2524677/yellow-cards-providing-resources)